digitally-rendered/har-oa3-converter/README.md

 ### Testing

-The project aims for 100% test coverage with comprehensive tests for all functionality:
+The project targets 100% test coverage with comprehensive tests for all functionality.
+Every converter and feature is thoroughly tested to ensure reliability and correctness.

 ```bash
 # Run all tests